LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

   * `Sparsehash <https://github.com/sparsehash/sparsehash>`_, contains several
     hash-map implementations.

-..note:: Axom patches all built-in TPLs to be under the `axom` namespace.
+.. note:: Axom patches all built-in TPLs to be under the `axom` namespace.
    This is to prevent symbol collisions with other projects, either our dependencies or downstream customers who wish their own versions.
 For example, `fmt::format("foo")` is `axom::fmt("foo")`.

 They can be found in our repository here: `src/thirdparty`.
 The basic instructions on how to update a built-in TPL are as follows: